dictate-button/dictate-button/README.md

 The dictate-button component emits the following events:

+- `recording-started`: Fired when user starts recording.
+- `recording-stopped`: Fired when user stops recording.
-- `started`: Fired when recording begins.
+- `recording-error`: Fired when an error occurs during recording.
-- `cancelled`: Fired when recording is cancelled by the user.
+- `transcribing-started`: Fired when transcribing is started.
-- `completed`: Fired when transcribing is complete.
+- `transcribing-finished`: Fired when transcribing is complete.
 The event detail contains the transcribed text.
-- `error`: Fired when an error occurs during recording or transcribing.
+- `transcribing-error`: Fired when an error occurs during transcribing.

 Example event handling: